shenhuiying2017/azure-docs.es-es/articles/dns/dns-getstarted-create-dnszone-cli.md

 <properties
-   pageTitle="Creación de una zona DNS con CLI| Microsoft Azure" description="Aprenda a crear zonas DNS para DNS de Azure paso a paso para empezar a hospedar el dominio DNS con la CLI." services="dns" documentationCenter="na" authors="sdwheeler"
+   pageTitle="Create a DNS zone using CLI| Microsoft Azure" description="Learn how to create DNS zones for Azure DNS step-by-step to start hosting your DNS domain using CLI" services="dns" documentationCenter="na" authors="sdwheeler"